ChatGPT Errors: Why They Happen and How to Fix Them

 ChatGPT Not Working: Other Options

-If ChatGPT still isn't working for you, remember, there are other AI chatbots out there you can use to help you during your workday or simply to find information in a quicker and more efficient fashion that you can.
-Of course, Google's Bard AI is the obvious alternative, but you currently have to join a waitlist to use it.
+If ChatGPT still isn’t working for you, remember, there are other AI chatbots out there you can use to help you during your workday or simply to find information more quickly and efficiently than you can.
+Of course, Google Gemini is the obvious alternative, given its proficiency with natural language prompts and its integration with other Google services like Gmail and Docs.

 Whatever your use case, make sure you try our troubleshooting suggestions first – but if you’re fed up with ChatGPT errors, there’s no harm in seeing what else is out there.